Around the world, refugees are shut out of the US by Trump’s new policies - WTOP News

-When President Donald Trump suspended the refugee program on day one of his current administration, thousands of people around the world who’d been so close to a new life in America found themselves abandoned.
+When President Donald Trump suspended the refugee program on day one of his current administration, thousands of people around the world who had been so close to a new life in America found themselves abandoned.

+Many had already sold possessions or ended leases in preparation for travel.
+They had submitted reams of documents supporting their cases, been interviewed by U.S. officials and in many cases already had tickets to fly to America.

-New restrictions were announced after an Afghan national became the suspect in the shooting of two National Guard members last week.
+A litany of new restrictions was announced after an Afghan national became the suspect in the shooting of two National Guard members last week.
 The Trump administration also plans a review of refugees let in during the Democratic Biden administration.
 Trump’s administration has cited economic and national security concerns for its policy changes.

-About 600,000 people were being processed to come to the U.S. as refugees when the program was halted, according to the administration.
-Aside from dozens of white South Africans let in this year, only about 100 others have been admitted as a result of a lawsuit by advocates seeking to restore the refugee program, said Mevlüde Akay Alp, a lawyer arguing the case.
+About 600,000 people were being processed to come to the U.S. as refugees around the world when the program was halted, according to the administration.
+Dozens of white South Africans have been let in this year.
+But only about 100 others have been admitted as a result of a lawsuit by advocates seeking to restart the refugee program, said Mevlüde Akay Alp, a lawyer arguing the case.

+“It’s important that we don’t abandon those families and that we don’t abandon the thousands of people who were relying on the promise of coming here as refugees,” said Akay Alp, with the International Refugee Assistance Project.

 The Associated Press spoke to three families whose lives have been thrown into disarray because of the changing policies.